Huawei: Banned and Permitted In Which Countries? List and FAQ

 - Initial Publication Date: This article was originally published February 3, 2019.

-- Ongoing Article Updates: This article was most recently updated on December 3, 2019 with new details from the United States and Huawei.
+- Ongoing Article Updates: This article was most recently updated on July 30, 2020, with recent reports involving Huawei, Orange, Qualcomm and more.

 Q: What Is Huawei Technologies’ business focus?